technoon-org/technoon.org/lesson_3/tutorial.md

 ## Conclusion

-* You've learned a lot about branching and merging in this lesson, including four different kinds of merging:
+* You've learned a lot about branching and merging in this lesson, including three different kinds of merging:
   * Fast-forward merges
   * Non-fast-forward merges with merge commits
   * Merges with conflicts